fjdavids/dive-dream-builder/README.md

-# Welcome to your Lovable project
+Life# Welcome to your Dive Life project

 ## Project info